Jonathan Richardson: Life

-Thomas Fanshawe (1696-1758), 4th of Parsloes Manor, (attributed to Richardson), ca. 1736.

 Richardson was born in the parish of St. Botolph, Bishopsgate in London on 12 January 1667 to William and Mary Richardson.
 In 1672 his father died and his mother married again.
 Richardson became a scrivener's apprentice, but he was released early when his master retired.
 Richardson was lucky enough to be taken on as a painting apprentice by John Riley.
 He learnt the art of portraiture from Riley whilst living at his master's house.
 Richardson's wife was Riley's niece.

 Richardson was even more influential as a writer than as a painter according to Samuel Johnson.
 He is credited with inspiring Joshua Reynolds to paint and theorise with his 1715 book An Essay on the Theory of Painting.
 In 1722, Richardson published with his son, also Jonathan (1694–1771), An Account of Some of the Statues, Bas-Reliefs, Drawings, and Pictures in Italy (1722).
 The book was compiled by Richardson the elder using material gathered by his son whilst touring Italy in 1720.
 This was a very popular book and was used by young men as a basis for their Grand Tour.
 It was said that the book became the basis for future purchases of art by wealthy collectors and therefore shaped English interest in foreign old masters.
 It also provided an important model for Johann Joachim Winckelmann's History of Art (1764).
 Richardson and his son also co-authored their Explanatory Notes and Remarks on Milton's Paradise Lost (1734).
 These notes are, in part, a response to Richard Bentley's 1732 edition of Paradise Lost, in which he frequently faults Milton's style or places exceptionable passages in square brackets, claiming they are the work of another hand.
 The Richardsons' responses to Bentley helped to lay the foundation for subsequent interpretation of the poem.